 9. Try Facebook ads.

 Facebook ads can be a very effective way to reach your target audience and clients for a small amount of money compared to other forms of advertising.
 Facebook also allows you to create sophisticated audiences to show your ad to.
 This means that you get to pick everything from their location and gender to which pages they “like” on Facebook and what their interests are.
 With the right ad, it can be a very effective way to generate new, potential clients.
+In fact, Facebook ads have been an absolute gamechanger for my business.

 10. Build your email list and stay in touch with your subscribers.

 Building an email list is one of the best things you can do for your business.
 I’ll save you the spiel since I wrote all about why they’re awesome right here, but if you’re a business owner, I highly recommend creating an email list.
-They allow you to stay in touch with your subscribers in a way that nothing else can.
+Growing a list allows you to stay in touch with your subscribers in a way that nothing else can.
 Not everyone will check your social media account or website everyday, but it’s very likely they will check their email, meaning you can “talk” to your potential clients and subscribers just about any time you’d like.
 This is great for sharing limited-time offerings and promoting your business.

 Your email list and newsletter is also a great way to keep your business in the forefront of people’s minds.
 If you pop up in their inbox each week with helpful tips and advice, they’ll remember you the next time they need to hire someone who does what you do.